northbrooklynangels/northbrooklynangels.github.io/content/about-us/_index.md

 title: About Us
 ---

 Hey there!
 We’re North Brooklyn Angels, a volunteer-powered non-profit in Brooklyn that has been feeding meals to the community since 2017.
-The Angels bring food to where the need is, through our mobile soup kitchen (the Angelmobile), which now regularly serves over **3,000** hot, healthy meals a week at **six locations** in North Brooklyn.
+The Angels bring food to where the need is, through our mobile soup kitchen (the Angelmobile), which now regularly serves over **1,500** hot, healthy meals a week at **eight locations** in North Brooklyn.

 **North Brooklyn Angels (legal name: North Brooklyn Coalition of Neighbors Helping Neighbors, Inc.) is a 501(c)(3) and all donations are tax deductible.
 EIN 81-4576973​**